 The Difference Between Survey Reliability and Survey Validity

 While survey reliability and validity are closely linked, each plays a different role when it comes to survey results.
+Both are concerned with accurately measuring the intended constructs.
 Validity is about question accuracy.
 It looks at how well your survey conveys its questions (and possibly answers, if they are provided).
 Validity asks, will participants understand exactly what you’re surveying them about?
+Sometimes, questions may inadvertently end up measuring reading comprehension rather than the intended construct, which can affect the validity of your results.

-Reliability, on the other hand, looks at whether your survey questions would consistently result in the same responses from participants if the survey was repeated in the same situation.
+Reliability, on the other hand, looks at whether your survey questions would consistently result in the same responses from participants if the survey were repeated in the same situation.
 How likely are survey participants to respond the same way if they retook the survey later on?
+In test-retest reliability, this involves comparing responses from the initial survey to those from a second administration to assess the stability of your measuring methods over time.

 Example of Survey Reliability vs. Survey Validity

 To determine validity, ask yourself: Is my question going to measure what is supposed to be measured?
-In the example above, the question seems pretty straightforward.
-However, it’s not necessarily clear on what engages the student.
-For example, a student could rate their level of engagement based on all factors pertaining to school (classes, teachers, socializing with friends, extracurricular activities).
+In the example above, the question uses a rating scale (0–10) as a test measure intended to assess the specific construct of student engagement.
+However, it’s not necessarily clear what engages the student.
+For example, a student could rate their level of engagement based on all factors about school (classes, teachers, socializing with friends, extracurricular activities).
 Or, they might respond based on their studies only, or a particular class in which the survey was conducted.
 A simple rewording could ensure understanding of the question’s intent.

 To determine reliability, ask yourself: Will this question consistently elicit the same type of response?
-It’s very possible that a student in a bad mood may respond “0” or very unengaged one day, and a week later – now in a better mood – respond with a “10,” or highly engaged.
+A student in a bad mood may respond “0” or very unengaged one day, and a week later, now in a better mood, respond with a “10,” or highly engaged.
 That makes responses pretty unreliable.
 Rewording the question to give a time frame (e.g., today, this week, this year) could help to get better reliability.

 As you can see, while survey validity and survey reliability are closely related, they are not the same.
 A valid survey doesn’t necessarily equate to a reliable survey, and vice versa.